TylerMorgan142/project5metalhub/README.md

 3 Give the app a name and assign it a region, then click "create app".

-4 In the settings page of the API give the app a has Config Vars for CLIENT_ORIGIN, CLIENT_ORIGIN_DEV, CLOUDINARY_URL, DATABASE_URL, DISABLE_COLLECTSTATIC, HEROKU_POSTGRESQL_MAROON_URL and SECREY_KEY

-5 In the Deployment page, the app is connected to my github account and repository.
+4 In the Deployment page, the app is connected to my github account and repository.

-6 At the bottom of the Deployment page click Deploy Branch
+5 At the bottom of the Deployment page click Deploy Branch